nextcloud/documentation/admin_manual/installation/installation_ucs.rst

 .. image:: /images/ucsint.png

 Another way to enable or disable groups is to use the script :file:`/usr/share/owncloud/update-groups.sh`.
 Currently, it takes an argument which can be 1=enable groups or 0=disable groups.
 The filter applied is being taken from the UCR variable **owncloud/join/groups/filter**.
-In case it is empty , a message will be displayed.
+In case it is empty, a message will be displayed.

 .. _from our website: https://owncloud.com/download